-The Assistant Head Academic Development and the Special Educational Needs Co-ordinators for The Blue Coat School are responsible for overseeing the provision for children with special educational needs within the school as set out in the Policy for Special Educational Needs and Disability.
-This Policy for together with the Disability Discrimination Policy set out details about the School's provision for children with learning difficulties and/or disabilities and their integration into the School.
+The Director of Learning Success is responsible for overseeing the provision for children with special educational needs within the School as set out in the Policy for Special Educational Needs and Disability.
+This Policy together with the Disability Discrimination Policy set out details about the School's provision for children with learning difficulties and/or disabilities and their integration into the School.

-Where possible, provision is made for parents with disabilities to attend school events such as Chapel Services, Parents' Evenings and school functions.
-This provision includes the provision of temporary ramps to facilitate access, designated parking spaces and allocating Prep children to downstairs Houses to enable parents with disabilities to collect their children more easily.
+Where possible, provision is made for parents with disabilities to attend School events such as Chapel Services, Parents' Evenings and School functions, including the provision of temporary ramps to facilitate access and designated parking spaces.